- One of every three older adults will fall this year with subsequent fractures, cuts, and head and brain injuries.

-We summarized in the above sections on risk factors and causes of falls why people, particularly elderly individuals, fall.
-These factors have been well documented in the recent past, starting with lower body weakness, and extending to vision and spatial deficiencies, and thereafter to foot pain or inappropriate footwear.
+We summarized in the above sections on risk factors and causes of falls why people, particularly older adults, tend to fall.
+These factors have been well documented in the recent past, starting with lower body weakness, and extending to vision and spatial deficiencies, to foot pain or inappropriate footwear.

 We also cited some alarming facts and figures about falls.
-For example, the facts that one of every three older adults will fall this year with subsequent fractures, cuts, and head and brain injuries, and that although falling is not an inevitable result of aging, the fear of falling and the fall itself are huge concerns for older Americans.
+For example, one of every three older adults will fall this year with subsequent fractures, cuts, and head and brain injuries, and although falling is not an inevitable result of aging, the fear of falling is common among older Americans.

-There therefore had to be ways for measuring these risks of falling and, sure enough, several risk assessment tools have been developed of late, mostly by healthcare systems led by researchers and experts in both gerontology and fall risks.
-In fact, a 2001 study published in the Journal of Gerontology concluded that the 20 or so measurements for fall risks that had cropped up constituted an overabundance that risked to derail the more practical assessment tools.
+This has given rise to develop methods for measuring these risks of falling and, sure enough, several risk assessment tools have been developed of late, mostly by healthcare systems led by researchers and experts in aging and fall risks.

-Here are the three most prevalent fall risk measurement scales that are currently in use:
+Here are the three most prevalent fall risk measurement scales currently in use:

-The Morse Fall Scale (MFS), developed in 1985 by Janice Morse, is a quick and easy to organize and implement way of assessing an individual’s probability for falling.
-Health care professionals who attend to patients in health care settings such as rehab centers and hospitals rate this scale as fast and readily usable method that can be put to task within 3 minutes or so.
+The Morse Fall Scale (MFS), developed in 1985 by Janice Morse, is a quick and easy way to assess an individual’s probability of falling.
+Health care professionals who attend to patients in health care settings such as rehab centers and hospitals describe this scale as a fast and readily usable method that can be put to task within 3 minutes or so.
 This scale assesses:

 - The patient’s history of falls (given that someone who has sustained significant fall in the past is more likely to fall again)